-The combination of ATRA and LD-RTX could achieve an 80% overall response rate and a 61% sustained response rate.
+The combination of ATRA and LD-RTX could achieve an 80% OR rate and a 61% SR rate.

 The ATRA plus LD-RTX regimen is a promising treatment option for corticosteroid-resistant or relapsed ITP.